ARMmbed/mbed-os-example-uvisor-number-store/README.md

 This demo contains three secure boxes:

 1. The secure number vault.
-This box stores one number that can only be written to by client A, but read by everyone.
+This box stores one number that can only be written to by Client A, but read by everyone.
 1. Client A, which attempts to write (and succeeds) and read the secure number.
 1. Client B, which attempts to write (but fails) and read the secure number.

-The insecure box 0 also attempts to write (but fails) and read the secure number.
+As usual, all the code/data that is not protected by a secure box ends up in the public box (also known as box 0), which is visible by all other boxes and, hence, insecure.
+The public box also attempts to write (but fails) and read the secure number.

 Supported devices: